Boomla was designed around a simple and likely familiar concept.

 That’s it!
 It is almost too simple, so naturally you may wonder how this helps building rich websites.

 Web pages have contents.
-Imagine drawing circles on logically separate stuff on
+Imagine categorizing logically separate stuff on

 a page.
 It could be a menu, a header, a footer, some main text block and maybe